javalin/website/pages/docs.md

 Note that these are global settings, and can't be configured per instance of Javalin.

 ### TimeoutExceptions and ClosedChannelExceptions
-So, you're seeing `TimeoutExceptions` and `ClosedChannelExceptions` in your DEBUG logs?
-There is nothing to worry about, typically a browser will keep the HTTP connection open until the server terminates it.
+If you encounter `TimeoutExceptions` and `ClosedChannelExceptions` in your DEBUG logs, this is nothing to worry about.
+Typically, a browser will keep the HTTP connection open until the server terminates it.
 When this happens is decided by the server's `idleTimeout` setting, which is 30 seconds by default in Jetty/Javalin.
 This is not a bug.